-Lucas “Luc” Avelar is a Digital History Ph.D. student at Clemson University and the current Project Data Manager for Mapping the Gay Guides.
-He investigates issues of spatial history, place-making, cultural identity, and memory studies.
+I am a Digital History Ph.D. student at Clemson University and the current Project Data Manager for Mapping the Gay Guides.
+I investigate issues of production and dynamics of space, place-making, cultural identity, and memory studies.
 As a Latin American and Brazilian, I'm interested in looking at the history of the United States through a transnational and decolonial approach.

-Lucas holds an MA in Public History and Historic Preservation from Colorado State University and a BA in History from the Federal University of Rio de Janeiro.
+I hold an MA in Public History and Historic Preservation from Colorado State University and a BA in History from the Federal University of Rio de Janeiro.
 My thesis entitled "Invented Pasts, Imagined Futures: World's Fairs, Cities, and Narratives of Brazilian Nationhood in the Built Environment, 1893-1976" dealt with the maturation of Brazil's modern nationhood in the late nineteenth and twentieth centuries by examining the spatial narratives of world's fairs as microcosms of modernity and ideologies of national identity.